OWL-Services-LLC/zephyr/samples/subsys/sdll/README.rst

 ********

-A simple application that can be used with any :ref:`supported board <boards>` that shows how to use SimpleDLL to create a serialized data frame.
+A simple application that can be used with any :ref:`supported board <boards>` that shows how to use SDLL to create a serialized data frame.

-This example can be used as a basis for implementing SimpleDLL to validate any serialized data sent to an external device (UART, SPI, I2C, etc.) using CRC-16 as the frame verification method.
+This example can be used as a basis for implementing SDLL to validate any serialized data sent to an external device (UART, SPI, I2C, etc.) using CRC-16 as the frame verification method.